Login

 In April 2023, Professor Astrid Nyland from the University of Stavanger and Drs Jen Harland, Ingrid Mainland and Ben Elliott from UHI Orkney examined Mesolithic sites at Tarradale to see if they would be suitable to include in their overall project looking into the effects of the Storegga tsunami on the east coast of Scotland.
 This team returned in Autumn 2023 to undertake scientific analysis of the “2D” shell midden site in the barrow cemetery field.
 Test pits on this site in 2011 yielded radiocarbon dates from the seventh millennium BC.

 The Tarradale Archaeological Team (TAT), the sucessor to Tarradale Through Time, carried out excavations in late Sept/ early Oct 2023.
 Site 2B, last excavated in 2017 but not completed, was reopened and extended.
 Analysis is currently taking place, but part of another antler "T axe" was recovered (see below).
 Steve Birch once again directed the excavations.
+See Blog Post.

 Above: Mesolithic Life as imagined by Dominic Andrews.
 Below: Illustration by Pat Haynes for Tarradale Through Time.